Rates Frequently Asked Questions

 You can learn more at How are My Rates Calculated?

-Waste Service charges are reviewed and increased annually, it is intended to recoup the full cost of waste services for the community which includes:
+This charge is intended to recoup the full cost of waste services for the community which includes:

-- all waste collections (including public waste)
+- all waste collections (including public waste clearing from parks, reserves and foreshores)

 - disposals